Kenneth Gilbert Adjei: Politics

 Adjei is a member of the National Democratic Congress and was a member of Tertiary Education Institution Network (TEIN) of the NDC during his time at GIMPA.
 In March 2015, he was appointed by President John Dramani Mahama to serve as the deputy Minister of Defence.
 He was vetted on 15 April 2015, approved on 14 May and sworn in on 18 May 2015.
 He served in that role until 7 January 2017 when his government handed over to the Nana Akufo Addo government.

 In February 2025, he was appointed by John Mahama as Minister of Ministry of Works and Housing (Ghana).

+On 7 August 2026, President John Mahama reassigned Adjei from the Ministry of Works, Housing and Water Resources to the Ministry of Defence as part of a cabinet reshuffle.
+He formally assumed office as minister for defence on 14 August 2026.

 Personal life

 Adjei is married with three children.
 He enjoys listening to music and playing golf during his leisure hours.